tuckerevans/pascal_compiler/readme.txt

 Status
 ------
 PC has a working frontend and an incomplete backend .
 PC currently can tokenize, parse, and run semantic checks on source files.
-The code generation is currently limited to:
+The code generation only works with integer variables and is currently limited to:
 - Output (write() calls)
 - Expressions
   - Function calls
   - Addition/Subtraction
   - Multiplication/Division
   - Negation
-  - Variable access (Not Arrays)
+  - Variable access (No Arrays, No Reals)
 - Statements
   - Assignment
   - Procedure calls